 This Principle applies globally to all employees and may apply to those acting on behalf of 3M.
 See the Compliance Principle for information on when a third party might be covered by the Code of Conduct Principles.

-- Any engagement of an external (i.e., non-employee) lobbyist or government affairs consultant must first be reviewed and approved by the Vice President of Government Affairs and be made under a written contract that requires the lobbyist to comply with all applicable registration and reporting laws, as well as 3M’s Code of Conduct Principles.
-Be sure to work with Sourcing and Government Affairs to obtain the appropriate written contract requirements.
+Any engagement of an external (i.e., non-employee) lobbyist or government affairs consultant must first be reviewed and approved by the Vice President of Government Affairs and be made under a written contract that requires the lobbyist to comply with all applicable registration and reporting laws, as well as 3M’s Code of Conduct Principles.
+Be sure to work with 3M Sourcing and Government Affairs to obtain the appropriate written contract requirements.
 Reporting of lobbying activities and expenses is handled by 3M Legal Affairs.

 Violations of the law and 3M’s Code of Conduct will result in discipline, up to and including termination from employment.